 Gas Supply Number

 An MPRN is a unique number for your gas meter.
-Like an MPAN, this isn’t the same as your customer reference number.
+Like an MPAN, this isn’t the same as your customer account number.

 How to find your MPRN